VogtVan/distlab/README.md

 ### THREAD OR PROCESS

 There is one metric agent per container, so for each service instance, if the configuration specifies prometheus or trace enabled.
 So, per process, there is a clean separation between prometheus exporter instances.\
 When launch per thread, all prometheus exporters listens to all metrics because they are static.
-The configuration should eenable the prometheus on controller only in that case.
+The configuration should enable the prometheus on controller only in that case.
 ## ZIPKIN

 Zipkin is used by the obervability strack to collected correlated traces.\